codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 - **Static Binding: ** The concept where the proper method implementation is chosen at compilation, and not run-time.

-- **Method Overriding: ** Allows us to call the correct implementation of a method across multiple objects that share the same superclass.

 ### Method Overriding
 <hr>